percona/percona-server/doc/source/flexibility/compressed_columns.rst

 Example
 -------

-In order to use the compression dictionary you'll need first to create it.
+In order to use the compression dictionary you need to create it.
 This can be done by running:

 .. code-block:: mysql